 - Following the proper regulations stated and posted by Burning Man operational departments such as Placement, Fuel, OSS, HEaT, BLM, Black Rock Rangers.

-- Using Directed Group Sale tickets and Work Access Pass allocations in a responsible manner and as outlined in the rules and conditions for these programs.
+- Using Stewards Sale tickets and Work Access Pass allocations in a responsible manner and as outlined in the rules and conditions for these programs.

 - Being responsible during build week and not getting the party started early.